Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 30. Gopchang (곱창)

-Korea has a well-established barbeque culture, and Gopchang, a grilled meat dish, is an integral part of it.
+Korea has a well-established barbecue culture, and Gopchang, a grilled meat dish, is integral to it.

 The textural contrast that distinguishes Gopchang from other grilled meats makes it supreme.
 Small intestines from either pork or cattle are chopped into rounded sections and grilled.

-This results in a crisp golden-brown exterior and a buttery-tasting, chewy, soft inner meat.
+This results in a crisp, golden-brown exterior and a buttery, soft, chewy interior.
 It is a delicacy and is prepared in various ways, including soups, stir-fry, and grilling.

 Gopchang is typically served with a garlic-infused soy sauce.
 In addition, it is customarily paired with a glass of chilled Soju.
-It is a divine combination that shouldn’t be missed out on.
+It is a divine combination that shouldn’t be missed.

 31. Gamjatang (감자탕)

-Korea’s dedicated hangover cure dishes result from the country’s authentic drinking culture.
+Korea’s signature hangover-cure dishes stem from the country’s authentic drinking culture.
 For example, Gamjatang is a spicy soup famous across Korea for its effective hangover remedy.

 It uses pork bites, potatoes, vegetables, and perilla seeds simmered in pork bone broth seasoned with Korean condiments.